Prostate Cancer Overview

-The prostate is a glandular organ of the male reproductive system.
+The prostate is a glandular organ, which a part of the male reproductive system.
 It is often described as the same size of a walnut, normally about 3 cm long (slightly more than 1 inch); it weighs about 30 g (1 ounce) and is located at the neck of the bladder and in front of the rectum.
 The prostate surrounds the urethra, which is a tubular structure that carries the urine (produced by the kidney and stored in the bladder) out of the penis during voiding, and the sperm (produced in the testicle) during ejaculation.
 In addition, during ejaculation a thin, milky fluid produced by the prostate is added to the mix.
 This ejaculate that also includes fluid from the seminal vesicles, constitutes the male semen.

 In prostate cancer, normal cells undergo a transformation in which they not only grow and multiply without normal controls, but they also change in their microscopic appearance and can invade adjacent tissues.
 Prostate cancer cells form into malignant tumors or masses, which then overwhelm surrounding tissues by invading their space and taking vital oxygen and nutrients.
 Cancer cells from these tumors can eventually invade remote organs via the bloodstream and the lymphatic system.This process of invading and spreading to other organs is called metastasis.
 Common metastatic locations where prostate cancer cells may eventually be found include pelvic lymph nodes, and bones.
 The lungs and the liver may also show deposits of, or metastases from, prostate cancer, but that is less common.

 Almost all prostate cancers arise from the glandular cells in the prostate.
 Cancer arising from a glandular cell is known as adenocarcinoma.
 Therefore, the most common type of prostate cancer is an adenocarcinoma.
 The most common non-adenocarcinoma is transitional cell carcinoma.
 Other rare types include small cell carcinoma and sarcoma of the prostate.